bloodhunterd/Froxlor-Mail/Readme.md

 ## License

-This project is licensed under the Unlicense - see [LICENSE.md](https://github.com/bloodhunterd/froxlor-mail-docker/blob/master/LICENSE) file for details.
+This project is licensed under the MIT - see [LICENSE.md](https://github.com/bloodhunterd/froxlor-mail-docker/blob/master/LICENSE) file for details.